nishantsonavane/viewport-size/README.md

 # viewport-size

-Get viewports visible exact width and height.
+Get the exact width and height of the visible viewport.

 https://nishantsonavane.github.io/viewport-size/